grgzmy/conuhacks/README.md

 For ConUHacks, we have created a system that enables participants to register their team members & hackathon projects into a demonstration marketplace.
 It is in a sense a miniature version of how AppDirect works.

 When you implement the endpoint correctly, your application & team will show up on the marketplace with the information you have provided to us.
-The more information you provide, the better your profile on the marketplclop;kmn ace will look.
+The more information you provide, the better your profile on the marketplace will look.

 The marketplace is visible to everyone at https://conuhacks.appdirectondemand.com.
+Other teams and event attendees will be able to see your project and team profile and it will be displayed on a big screen tv.

 ## Register your endpoint

 Visit https://conuhacks.appdirectondemand.com/register and follow the instructions.
 You will be asked to enter a valid URI.
 Our server will periodically make requests to all registered endpoints.

 You will receive a secret key.
 Keep it to yourself!

 ## Response